big-data-lab-team/OrpailleCC/paper/paper.md

 frameworks such as Massive Online Analysis [@moa] and WEKA [@weka] achieve similar goals as OrpailleCC.

-OrpailleCC targets the classes of problems discussed in [@kejariwal2015], in particular Sampling and
+OrpailleCC targets the classes of problems discussed by @kejariwal2015, in particular Sampling and
 Filtering.
 Sampling covers algorithms that build a representative sample of a data stream.
 OrpailleCC implements the reservoir